North Carolina GOP advances congressional map to secure another House seat for Trump

 RALEIGH, N.C. — North Carolina's legislature formally began redrawing the state's congressional district map Monday, plainly stating their intent to help Republicans gain another U.S. House seat under President Donald Trump's push to retain his party's grip on Congress next year.

-The state Senate gave initial approval along party lines to enact new boundaries for two eastern North Carolina districts in a move aimed to thwart the reelection of Democratic Rep. Don Davis, one of the state's three Black members of Congress.
+The state Senate gave initial approval along party lines to new boundaries for two eastern North Carolina districts in a move aimed at thwarting the reelection of Democratic Rep. Don Davis, one of the state's three Black members of Congress.
 That followed a committee meeting in which dozens of speakers from the public sharply accused Republican lawmakers in the ninth-largest state of bowing to Trump.

-“The motivation behind this redraw is simple and singular -- draw a new map that will bring an additional Republican seat to the North Carolina congressional delegation,” said GOP Sen. Ralph Hise, who shepherded it through his chamber.
+“The motivation behind this redraw is simple and singular -- draw a new map that will bring an additional Republican seat to the North Carolina congressional delegation,” said GOP Sen. Ralph Hise.
 If Democrats otherwise take back the House, Hise added, they will “torpedo President Trump’s agenda.”

-The Republican legislative leaders announced plans a week ago to rework the map, stepping into the fray over mid-decade redistricting that has Democrats and Republicans battling for electoral advantages coast to coast, including Texas and California.
-Democrats need just three more seats to seize control of the House, and the president's party historically has lost seats in midterm elections.
+The Republican legislative leaders announced plans a week ago to rework the map as a mid-decade redistricting fight escalates between Democrats and Republicans nationwide.
+Democrats need to gain just three more seats to seize control of the House, and the president's party historically has lost seats in midterm elections.

-Under the map used in the 2024 elections, Republicans won 10 of the state's 14 U.S. House seats in a state where statewide races are often close.
+Under the 2024 election map, Republicans won 10 of North Carolina's 14 U.S. House seats in a state where statewide races are often close.
 That compared to a 7-7 seat split between Democrats and the GOP under the map used in 2022.
-Based on past statewide elections, Republicans would stand a decent chance to win an 11th seat in 2026 should the proposed map be implemented.
+Based on past statewide elections, Republicans would stand a decent chance of winning an 11th seat in 2026 should the latest proposal be implemented.

 Final vote expected this week, veto can't block map

-After a Senate procedural vote Tuesday, the proposed map will head to the House, which is expected to give it final General Assembly approval later this week.
+After a Senate procedural vote Tuesday, the proposal will head to the House for expected final General Assembly approval later this week.
 The state Democratic Party plans an outdoor rally Tuesday to oppose it.
 But Democrats are the minority in both chambers, and state law prevents Democratic Gov. Josh Stein from using his veto stamp on redistricting action.
-Litigation challenging the map is almost certain, with allegations of harming the voting power of Black residents likely.
+Litigation challenging the map over allegations it dilutes Black voting power is likely.

-“This is an attack on Black voters," Sen. Kandie Smith, an African American legislator who represents a county in Davis' current district, said during Senate floor debate.
+“This is an attack on Black voters," Democratic Sen. Kandie Smith, an African American legislator representing a county in Davis' current district, said during Senate floor debate.
 “It's about stealing elections by design, so that the outcomes are predetermined and accountability becomes optional."

 Counties added, removed to make district lean more to right